denten-books/plain-text/main.md

 gleam the machinations of ideology from surface representation in print, the digital device obscures literal flows of power and control.
 Isomorphic application design provides a measure of similarity between page and screen, obscuring material divergence beneath.

+Quote Kirsch here.
  Automated discourse has gained opacity and depth in several stages: first, by coupling content and control on the surface of removable paper storage media (ticker tape and punch cards); second, in removing inscription from view onto magnetic tape; and, finally, by manufacturing an illusion of visibility on the screen.[^ln3-illusion]

 [^ln3-illusion]: See for exmple @kirschenbaum_mechanisms_2012, 135: "Computers
 are unique in the history of writing technologies in that they present a